When it's a rush or a sedge! But how do you spot the difference? Jon Ardle, Technical Editor of 'The Garden' guides us through the maize

 Carex, the biggest sedge genus, includes the garden-worthy Carex elata ‘Aurea’ AGM and Carex oshimensis ‘Evergold' AGM.

 Juncus are wetland specialists.
 Their flowers are made up of five whorls of flower parts: three sepals, three petals, 2-6 stamens in two whorls, and a stigma with three lobes.

 The stems are round in cross section, and in many species the leaves are reduced to sheaths around the base of the stem.
 The bract around the flower can look like a continuation of the stem, so flowers appear to stick out of the side of stems.

 Juncus effusus f. spiralis is an odd plant with corkscrew leaves, while Juncus patens ‘Elk Blue’ is grown for its steel-blue foliage.
-Luzula sylvatica, our native woodrush is a useful, shade-tolerant genus ideal for ground cover; ‘Marginata’ is a gold-variegated selection while ‘Aurea’ is all gold.
+Luzula sylvatica, our native woodrush, is a useful, shade-tolerant plant ideal for ground cover; ‘Marginata’ is a gold-variegated selection while ‘Aurea’ is all gold.